NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{Hierarchical Networks}

 As indicated above, NeuralVDB achieves a significant reduction in its memory footprint, relative to OpenVDB, by replacing dense tree nodes with a shared neural network.
-To motivate some of our design decisions consider Table~\ref{tab:memory_cost}, where we quantify this memory reduction for a specific sparse volume, namely the level set model of the dragon shown in third column of Figure~\ref{fig:vol-results}.
+To motivate some of our design decisions consider Table~\ref{tab:memory_cost}, where we quantify this memory reduction for a specific sparse volume, namely the level set model of the dragon shown in third column of Figure~\ref{fig:sdf-results}.
 This table shows node counts and memory footprints at different tree levels for one standard and two neural representations with the same low reconstruction error (Intersection over Union (IoU) of $99\%$).
-The first column, with OpenVDB, denoted $[\textrm{Hash},5,4,3]$, clearly shows that the overall memory footprint is dominated by the voxels, i.e.~values in the leaf nodes, that take up $94\%$ of the total footprint.
-The neural representation of voxels, shown in the middle column and denoted $[\textrm{Hash},5,4,\textrm{NN}(3)]$, reduces the footprint of the leaf values to only $6\%$, corresponding to $160\times$.
-However, the total footprint is now dominated by the leaf bit masks and the internal nodes at level 1, i.e.~the states of the voxels and the nodes just above the leaf nodes.
-A natural improvement is therefore to apply neural representations to all voxels, as well as their masks and parent nodes, which is shown in the right-most column of Table~\ref{tab:memory_cost}, denoted $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$.
+The first column, with OpenVDB, denoted $[\textrm{Hash},5,4,3]$, clearly shows that the overall memory footprint is dominated by the voxels, i.e.,~values in the leaf nodes, that take up $94\%$ of the total footprint.
+The neural representation of voxels, shown in the middle column and denoted $[\textrm{Hash},5,4,\textrm{NN}(3)]$, reduces the footprint of the leaf values to only $6\%$, corresponding to $16\times$.
+However, the total footprint is now dominated by the leaf bit masks and the internal nodes at level 1, i.e.,~the states of the voxels and the nodes just above the leaf nodes. \doyub{As stated in Section~\ref{sec:introduction}, one of our key design goals is to preserve} \ken{as much of the information captured in the source VDB data structure as possible, which includes the hierarchical tree structure as well as the spatial occupancy,~i.e., topology, and values of the sparse volumetric data.
+In other words, we seek a more compact neural representation of the source tree structure that encodes most if not all of its payload.
+A natural approach} is therefore to apply neural representations to all voxels, as well as their masks and parent nodes, which is shown in the right-most column of Table~\ref{tab:memory_cost}, denoted $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$.
 This results in an overall compression factor of $68\times$ when comparing $[\textrm{Hash},5,4,3]$ at $257MB$ to $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$ at $3.8MB$.
-Note, that we use the same network capacity for the voxels and masks at level 0, resulting in virtually identical footprints.
+Note that we use the same network capacity for the voxels and masks at level 0, resulting in virtually identical footprints.
 Interestingly, the neural compression of the two lowest levels of the VDB tree structure results in a hierarchical representation, $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$, whose memory footprint is still dominated by those two lowest levels.
 This seems to suggest that neural representations of the remaining top levels, $2$ and $3$, will have little impact on the overall memory footprint.